How to Manage Your Content Across Multiple Platforms

 Connections go beyond giving an audience opportunities to find my work.
 I have also made it a point to engage with other people, in a genuine way.
 I comment back on posts that catch my attention, adding something from my own experience, offering a different perspective, or asking a question.

 This visibility gives me a chance to form new connections with people.
 But I don’t do this for the sole sake of building my own audience.
-I truly believe that creators can boost each other, so I pay particular attention to profiles of people that seem to have a similar level of experience as me: maybe just starting out, maybe trying to build something, and trying to get their work out into the world.
+I truly believe that creators can boost each other, so I pay particular attention to profiles of people who seem to have a similar level of experience as me: maybe just starting out, maybe trying to build something, and trying to get their work out into the world.

 And also… give yourself a break